sinoon/html-webpack-auto-inject-plugin/readme.md

 ### options
 - script [Array] : Accept `string` for file path and `Object` for custom config.
+    Accept two type:
-String:for javascript path.`relative` or `absolute`.
+    - String: for javascript path.`relative` or `absolute`.
-Object:
+    - Object:
         - path: Like directly set string above config
         - compress [Boolean]: compress or not.Use `uglify-js`.

 ```javascript
 plugins: [